netmarshall/Patrick.D.Marshall/_pages/Media-Gallery.md

 {% include video id="295641795" provider="vimeo" %}

 ## The Diviners
-"**PISD CenterStage**: June 2017<br><br>*A luminous story of religion and magic, faith and doubt, love and grief.
+**PISD CenterStage**: June 2017<br><br>*A luminous story of religion and magic, faith and doubt, love and grief.
 The story of a disturbed young man and his friendship with a disenchanted preacher in southern Indiana in the early 1930s.*<br><br> Featuring John Marshall as Farmer/Doctor Basil Bennett.

 ## Coffee House - Frozen
 {% include feature_row id="feature_row11" type="left" %}